 Once the download completes, extract the source archive;

-tar xzf nagios-4.4.5.tar.gz
+tar xzf nagios-4.4.7.tar.gz

-Compile and Install Nagios Core on Ubuntu 20.04
+Compile and install Nagios Core

 Navigate to Nagios core source directory and run the configure script to adapt Nagios Core to your system while checking for any missing required dependency before the installation;

-cd nagios-4.4.5
+cd nagios-4.4.7

-to specify where to install Nagios Core Apache site configs.
-Be sure to use ./configure --help
+Configure Nagios Core to use Apache as the web server.
+Use the --with-httpd-conf to specify where to install Nagios Core Apache site configs.
+Be sure to use ./configure --help for more options.

 ./configure --with-httpd-conf=/etc/apache2/sites-enabled